-The financial statements of the Company for the year-ended September 30, 2012 were prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").
-These condensed interim financial statements for the six month period ended March 31, 2013 have been prepared in accordance with IAS 34 Interim Financial Reporting.
+These financial statements of the Company have been prepared in accordance with International Financial Reporting Standards ("IFRS") as issued by the International Accounting Standards Board ("IASB").

-The condensed interim consolidated financial statements were authorized for issue by the Board of Directors on May 30, 2013.
+These consolidated financial statements were authorized for issue by the Board of Directors on January 28, 2014.